rosswatersjr-cell/Media-Player/README.md

 Also Existing Is A Keyboard Interface.
 View The Bound Keys.txt File For Details.

 # Notes Before Running Script:
 Make Sure You Have An Internet Connection Before Running The Script The First Time.
-This Is To Install And Update Necessary Files.
-After This, No Internet Is Required Except When Using The Built-In YouTube Downloader.
-If You Have Python Installed, Go To Your Python
+This Is To
+Install And Update Necessary Files.
+After This, No Internet Is Required Except When Using The
-If You Have Python Installed, Go To Your Python Path Scripts Folder And Delete ffmpeg.exe,
+Built-In YouTube Downloader.
+If You Have Python Installed, Go To Your Python Path Scripts
-ffplay.exe And ffprobe.exe If They Exist.
-These Files Are An Older Version And Interfere With
+Folder And Delete ffmpeg.exe, ffplay.exe And ffprobe.exe If They Exist.
+These Files Are Of
-The New Version Installed By WinGet.
-Your Python Path Should Look Like "C:\Users\UserName\AppData\Local\Programs\Python\Python314\Scripts".
+An Older Version And Interfere With The New Version Installed By WinGet.
+Your Python Path
+Should Look Like "C:\Users\UserName\AppData\Local\Programs\Python\Python314\Scripts".